Living in the Cloud

 One (of many) mistakes uninformed users make is assuming they don't need to backup their cloud-based data.
 "Hey, my files are in a big data center.
 Certainly they perform backups."

 Um, not necessarily.
 To be sure, big CSPs do some backing up.
 But those backups are for the providers redundancy in case the server or storage array containing your data fails.
-They can spin up another server and reload your data, sometimes without you even noticing.
+They can spin up another virtual server and reconnect to your data, sometimes without you even noticing.

-But those backups don't usually protect against faults that originate outside of the data center. e.g. You accidentally deleted an entire folder, deleted a calendar, deleted a user's email account, or an encrypting virus invaded the cloud server.
+But those backups don't usually protect against faults that originate outside of the data center. e.g. You accidentally deleted an entire folder, deleted a calendar, deleted a user's email account, or an encrypting virus invaded your instance on the cloud server.
 Are you protected against that?
-Good chance you aren't unless you subscribe to a separate backup system.
-And cloud-based backup systems are definitely most costly then local.
+Good chance you aren't unless you subscribe to a separate backup system that, itself, will also be cloud-based.

 Malware, breach, and exfiltration

 Any business, or private individual for that matter, can be infected with malware.
 That basic truth is just a sad fact of computing life today.
 But the attack surface* varies greatly.
-CSPs have a larger attack surface compared to a similar local (non-cloud) implementation.
+CSPs have a different, and in some ways larger, attack surface compared to a similar local (non-cloud) implementation.

 * The attack surface is all the various ways that a system is vulnerable to attack.

 The primary enabling reason is exposure to the internet.
 By necessity, CSPs must expose certain access methods to the internet in order for their customers (companies and people like you) to access them.
-Depending on how the cloud provider was breached, the damage may spread laterally to some or all of that provider's tenant customers.
+Depending on how the cloud provider was breached, the damage may spread laterally to some or all of that provider's tenant customers which could include you.

-This why most bad actors now are targeting CSPs.
-The potential payoff for a successful infiltration is far greater.
+This is why many bad actors are now targeting CSPs.
+The potential payoff for a successful infiltration is far higher.

 Furthermore, many attack campaigns against cloud infrastructure are automated.
-Bots that are constantly banging away at publicly-facing APIs, logins, or website vulnerabilities, looking for a toe hold.
+Bots (automated processes) are constantly banging away 24/7/365 at publicly-facing APIs, logins, or website vulnerabilities, looking for a toe hold.

 Advantage local

-This isn't to say that small companies that keep everything in-house, e.g. no cloud services, are perfectly safe.
+This isn't to say that small companies that keep everything in-house (no cloud services) are perfectly safe -- I'm certainly not asserting that.
 But there is generally less focus on closed, in-house systems by bad actors because they are not as exposed to the internet thus reducing their attack surface.
-Attacking these systems may rely more on social engineering; tricking an employee into giving up sensitive credentials or installing malware.
+Attacking these systems may rely more on social engineering -- tricking an employee into giving up sensitive credentials or installing malware.

-For a small company using local-only implementations, there is less risk because it's more work for bad actors for what is more likely a lower payout.
+For a small company using local-only solutions, there is somewhat less risk because it's more work for bad actors for what is likely a lower payout.
+Not no risk.
+Just less risk.

 Flying under the radar